puppetlabs/puppetlabs-stdlib/README.markdown

 * `capitalize`: Capitalizes the first letter of a string or array of strings.
 Requires either a single string or an array as an input. *Type*: rvalue

+* `ceiling`: Returns the smallest integer greater than or equal to the argument.
+Takes a single numeric value as an argument. *Type*: rvalue

 * `chomp`: Removes the record separator from the end of a string or an array of strings; for example, 'hello\n' becomes 'hello'.
 Requires a single string or array as an input. *Type*: rvalue